defdefred/sshush/README.md

 Every server is accepting sftp connexion with a dedicated user, named `@`, using a ssh-key known by everybody.
 Allowed commands are a dramaticaly limited subset of sftp working in a chrooted folder.

 Request for agreement is uploaded to a dedicated folder (the receiver sshush-key).
-You need to know the receiver email, folder are not browsable.
+You need to know the receiver email, folders are not browsable.

 The filename of the request for agreement is the requester sshush-key and the max file size is 1KB.
 The content is a tar file with:
 - "RFA": the request for agreement which is utf-8 text encryted with the receiver public ssh-key using the `age` or `rage` tool for privacy.